 Freedom to Speak Up & Fairness

-Find out about our Freedom to Speak Up (FtSU) Guardian, our Fairness Champions, and our Wellbeing Champions.
+Find out about how to raise a concern, including more information on our Freedom to Speak Up Guardian and our Fairness Champions.

-If you have a concern you can raise it formally or informally with your line manager (or lead clinician or tutor) but if you don’t think this is appropriate for any reason you can use any of the options in the Speaking Up Policy (also known as the Whistleblowing Policy) including making a Datix report or contacting:
+If you have a concern, you can raise it formally or informally with your line manager (or lead clinician or tutor).
+If you don’t think this is appropriate for any reason you can use any of the options in the Speaking Up Policy (also known as the Whistleblowing Policy) including making a Datix report or contacting:

 • The Risk management team